 Access To The Plaza Premium Lounge Phnom Penh Airport

 We checked out of Raffles Hotel Le Royal Phnom Penh and the driver we booked on Klook whisked us to PNH Airport.
-Well not exactly whisked, Phnom Penh traffic can be diabolical and we got caught in the jam.
+Well not exactly whisked, transport in Phnom Penh usually involves dealing with the diabolical traffic and we got caught in the jam.
 Allow at least an hour to get from the city centre to PNH.
 We could have saved ourselves a couple of dollars by using Grab Cambodia, but the convenience of no waiting was worth the extra for an airport run.
 Check in was breeze for our Qatar Airways Business Class flight from Phnom Penh to Ho Chi Minh City and we were thrilled when our server handed us two complimentary tickets to the Plaza Premium Lounge Phnom Penh Airport.
 If you are not lucky enough to be comped tickets never fear, the Plaza Premium Lounge Phnom Penh is open to all travellers for a modest fee.
 There are a number of ways to book your pass.
 You can book direct where a 2 hour pass will cost you USD$35 or a 5 hour pass will cost USD$50.
 If you are not that organised you can pay at the door, but of course it will cost you a little more; USD$39 for 2 hours and USD$55 for 5 hours.
 I preach on the blog about travelling in luxury for less by saving where you can to splurge where it matters.
 Savvy travellers looking for the best deal should head to Klook to book passes for the Plaza Premium Lounge Phnom Penh where a three hour pass is just AUD$38 (approx USD$28).
 That’s USD$11 cheaper than at the gate with an extra hour thrown in.
 If your tastes run to the finer things in life you may want to book a private VIP room for up to six people at Plaza Premium Lounge Phnom Penh Airport for USD$264.
 No time to spare?
 You can simple pop in for a quick shower for just USD$17.
 The Plaza Premium Lounge at PNH Airport is located on the third floor up the escalators near gate 9.
 If mobility is an issue there is also a lift near gate 10.

 Facilities At Plaza Premium Lounge PNH Airport